 - You are expected to behave as a professional during the writing of tests.
 Please refrain from talking and ensure that you are not late for the test.
 If these behaviours occur, students may be asked to leave the test situation.

 It is expected that students will submit all assignments on time, on the date they are due at the beginning of the class.
 Late marks will be deducted from assignments not submitted when requested by Faculty.

-Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstance prior to the due date.
-They must discuss with the course Faculty a mutually agreed upon new due date that is no more than one week past the original due date.
-A form entitled Student Request for Variance From Course Schedule and Evaluation Methods will be completed and kept on file.
-Please allow for time to process the request for an extension as well as a reply to negotiate the signing of a variance form.
+Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstances prior to the due date.
+They must discuss with the course Faculty a mutually agreed upon new date that is no more than one week past the original due date.
+Students must request, in writing, a Request for Variance from Course Schedule and Evaluation Methods.
+A record of this request will be kept on file.
+Please allow for time to process this request for an extension as well as for a reply from your faculty to negotiate the variance.
 Students who initiate this process will not experience the loss of late marks.
-Students who engage in this practice more than two times during the course of a semester will be required to meet the Coordinator to discuss academic and personal supports.
+Students who engage in this practice more than two times during a semester will be required to meet the Coordinator to discuss academic and personal supports.

 Steps to Follow to Submit Assignment Outside of Class Time